lidonation/intersect-product-commitee-nairobi-workshop/docs/vision/vision-2030.md

 systems demanding high-assurance, and cultivating an environment for value creation, not extractive noise.

-### Where will we be if we persue the mission successfully
+### Where will we be if we pursue the mission successfully

 By 2030, Cardano will be the foundation of a **sustainable and economically self-sufficient ecosystem**, demonstrating